techcaotri/build_scripts_ffmpeg/README.md

 # build_scripts_ffmpeg
-Scripts for automatically build FFmpeg
+Scripts for automatically build FFmpeg and package to deb file